Pischke, Søren

 Bio

-I am a senior researcher at the Norwegian Complement Research Group and senior consultant in Critical Care Medicine at the Department for Anaesthesiology and Intensive care medicine, Oslo University Hospital, Rikshospitalet currently also employed as assisting Section Leader at this department.
+I am a senior researcher at the Norwegian Complement Research Group and senior consultant and Professor in Critical Care Medicine at the Department of Anaesthesiology and Intensive care medicine, Oslo University Hospital, Rikshospitalet.
+I am currently also employed as project leader for organisational changes at this department.

 I am the topic leader of complement-related sterile inflammation.
 Sterile inflammation is dependent on Complement System and Toll-like receptor activation.
 We aim to attenuate this inflammation by therapeutic inhibition.